 Temporary protection order

 A temporary protection order is a short term order imposing conditions on the person committing the acts of domestic violence.
-A temporary order is usally put in place to protect the aggrieved person from future violence, pending final decision is made by the Court and can be made on an urgent basis.
+It is usually put in place to protect the aggrieved person from further acts of violence, pending final decision is made by the Court and can be made on an urgent basis.
 It can also be made in the absence of the respondent.

 Other conditions may also be imposed in the temporary protection order (i.e. requiring the respondent to remain a certain distance from any person named on the order or their respective workplaces/educational facilities and/or restraining them from contacting any person named on the order).